Havant & Waterlooville F.C.

-Havant & Waterlooville Football Club is a professional football club based in Havant, Hampshire, England.
-The club participates in the National League South, the sixth tier of English football, after relegation from the National League in the 2018–19 season.
+Havant & Waterlooville Football Club is a professional association football club based in Havant, Hampshire, England.
+The club participates in the Southern League Premier Division South, the seventh level of English football, after relegation from the National League South in the 2023–24 season.
 The club formed in 1998 after a merger between Havant Town and Waterlooville.
 Nicknamed "The Hawks", they play at Westleigh Park.

 History

 In 1998, Havant Town and Waterlooville merged to play at Havant Town's Westleigh Park ground.
 In their first season as a merged team, Havant & Waterlooville won the Southern League Southern Division under the management of former Crystal Palace and Portsmouth defender Billy Gilbert.
 There was also instant success in the FA Cup, a penalty shoot-out defeat to Hayes was all that denied the Hawks an opportunity to visit league side Mansfield Town in the first round proper.

 After Billy Gilbert left Havant & Waterlooville, Mick Jenkins and Liam Daish were appointed joint managers in April 2000.
 Jenkins and Daish guided the Hawks to notable successes in the FA Cup where they reached the first round, the first of four occasions achieved by the club.
 In 2000–01, Havant & Waterlooville lost 2–1 at home to Southport of the Conference North, and 3–2 away to another Conference side, Dagenham & Redbridge in 2002–03.
 The 2002–03 season was also notable for the Hawks' FA Trophy run when Havant & Waterlooville 'giant-killed' Forest Green Rovers en route to the semi-final where Hawks lost 2–1 on aggregate to Tamworth.

 During a 5-year stay in the Southern League Premier Division from 1999–2000 to 2004–05, Havant & Waterlooville's best season came in 2001–02, finishing 3rd after leading the table during September.
 In the 2003–04 season, the club struggled and this led to Jenkins and Daish being dismissed in January 2004.
 However, the club recovered and finished 12th in the Southern League Premier Division and thereby qualified for a place in the re-structured Conference South.

 Ian Baird took over the part-time managerial post at Havant & Waterlooville in November 2004.
 In 2005–06, the club missed out on a place in the end of season play-offs by a single point because of a controversial three-point deduction for breaking a gentleman's agreement with Weymouth that Havant & Waterlooville's ex-Weymouth player Tony Taggart would not play against his former club.
 Hawks manager Ian Baird claimed that an injury crisis had forced him to field Taggart in the home game with Weymouth.

 In the 2006–07 season, the Hawks qualified for the promotion play-offs but were beaten in the semi-final by Braintree Town.
 The club met a Football League club in a competitive match for the first time in the 2006–07 competition, losing 2–1 to Millwall in a 'home' match which was played at Fratton Park.